-iSelect bring jobs back to Australia
+iSelect bring jobs back to Australia and exit South Africa

 The Andrews Labor Government has worked with iSelect on the move, which will see 90 customer service roles return to Victoria, and 65 new high-skilled positions – including internships and exchange programs – created in the Data Science Centre.